OneSheep/prettier-config/README.md

 See [standard-version](https://github.com/conventional-changelog/standard-version) for commit guidelines.

-Use the following to cut a new commit:
+Use the following to cut a new release:

 ```
 npx standard-version